 |

 Features include: • Garden • Pet friendly • Internet Access • Open Fire or Woodburning Stove • Hot Tub • Short Breaks • Detached Property • Cottage Sleeps 5

 Accommodation overview: A pretty traditionally styled cottage nestling in the Suffolk countryside and near to the heritage coast The hamlet of Ilketshall St Margaret is located just south of the market town of Bungay with all its shopping, eating and recreational opportunities virtually on the doorstep.
 Set within delightful countryside that offers peace and tranquillity yet has great links to some of Suffolk's well known market and coastal towns.
 Southwold and the Heritage Coast are just a short drive with Bungay and Beccles, market towns with diverse shopping opportunities, just minutes away.
 The whole area is surrounded by National Cycle Routes that should keep keen cyclists busy for at least a week!
-Dragonfly is a pretty hand crafted timber framed cottage, built to a traditional style and nestling in the Suffolk countryside.
+Brambles is a pretty hand crafted, timber framed cottage built to a traditional style and nestling in the Suffolk countryside.
 The cottage has been lovingly converted by the owners and furnished to a high standard with the emphasis being firmly placed on the holiday maker's comfort and enjoyment.
 Shop: 4 miles Pub: 4 miles.
-Ground Floor: Sitting Room with TV, DVD and Freeview.
-Inglenook fireplace housing a wood burning stove Dining Room with table and chairs Kitchen with electric cooker, fridge with freezer compartment, microwave and dishwasher Bedroom 3 with a single bed En-Suite Wet Room with shower, washbasin and w.c.
-First Floor: Bedroom 1 with a double bed Bedroom 2 with twin beds Bathroom with bath, over-bath mixer shower, washbasin and w.c.
+Ground Floor: Sitting Room with TV, DVD and Freeview, inglenook fireplace housing a wood burning stove Dining Room with table and chairs Kitchen with electric cooker, fridge with freezer compartment, microwave and dishwasher Bedroom 3 with a single bed and pull out bed to make double or two singles.
+En-suite Shower Room with shower, washbasin and w.c.
+First Floor: Bedroom 1 with a double bed Bedroom 2 with twin beds Bathroom with bath, over bath mixer shower, washbasin and w.c.
 Garden: Paved terrace with patio furniture overlooking a fenced wildlife pond.
 Children should be supervised at all times.
 Gas barbecue.
+Meadow area available for ball games.
+Lawn games provided.
 Parking: Ample parking.
 Heating: O.F.C.H Pets: Welcome.
 Also Provided: Six berth hot tub under all-weather, lit, oak barn.
 Internet access.
 All wood for the wood burning stove provided.
 Shared utility area with washing machine, drying space and fridge with large freezer space.
 Weekly or daily rates for cycle hire for all ages (helmets provided).
 Tandem hire (helmets provided).

-Starter pack for the wood burning stove.
-Shared utility area with washing machine, drying space and fridge with large freezer space.
-Internet access.
-Notes: Meadow area available for ball games.
+|